dudeperf3ct/dudeperf3ct.github.io/_posts/2019-01-07-Mystery-of-Object-Detection.md

 ### ROI Pooling

-The RoI pooling layer uses max pooling to convert the features inside any valid region of interest into a small feature map with a fixed spatial extent of H × W (e.g. 7 x 7).
+The RoI pooling layer uses max pooling to convert the features inside any valid region of interest into a small feature map with a fixed spatial extent of H×W (e.g. 7x7).
 In example below, with input ROI of 5×7, and output of 2×2, the area for each pooling area is 2×3 or 3×3 after rounding.
 Region of Interest Pooling allowed for sharing expensive computations and made the model much faster.

 <p align="center">
 <img src='/images/object_detection/roi_pooling.png' width="70%"/>